Uzbekistan: Culture

 When Uzbekistan gained independence in 1991, there was concern that Muslim fundamentalism would spread across the region.
 The expectation was that a country long denied freedom of religious practice would undergo a very rapid increase in the expression of its dominant faith.

 According to a 2009 Pew Research report, Uzbekistan's population is 96.3% Muslim; around 54% identifies as non-denominational Muslim, 18% as Sunni and 1% as Shia.
 Furthermore, 11% say they belong to a Sufi order.

-Media

-Mass media in Uzbekistan have undergone significant transformations since the country's independence in 1991.
-The government initially maintained strict control over all forms of media, with the state owning almost all print media and broadcasting outlets.
-However, since the early 2000s, there has been a gradual shift toward a more open media environment, although state influence remains strong.

-The government controls major television channels, radio stations, and print publications, while the internet, though growing, faces censorship.
-Despite these constraints, the rise of independent media outlets and online platforms has slowly contributed to a diversification of information sources in the country.
-Nevertheless, journalists continue to face harassment, and self-censorship remains a significant issue in Uzbekistan's media landscape.